Rivallis/WaveDS/CONTRIBUTING.md

-# Contributing to TTT-MAE
+# Contributing to Seq-TTT-MAE for Ultrasonice Wavefield Analysis

-Thank you for your interest in contributing to TTT-MAE!
+Thank you for your interest in contributing to Seq-TTT-MAE!
 This document provides guidelines for contributing to the project.

 ## 🚀 Getting Started